 The icon type “Behold the man” or “Bridegroom” (Nymphios)

-There is another similar icon type that is displayed at church on Holy Week, and this is the “Bridegroom” (Nymphios) or “Behold the man” – not to be confused with the Extreme Humility.
-This is, again, an icon of the Holy Passion also alluding to the Resurrection, and thus its name.
+Another similar icon type displayed at church on Holy Week, from Palm Sunday evening until Holy Thursday morning, is the “Bridegroom” (Nymphios) or “Behold the man” – not to be confused with the Extreme Humility.
+This is, again, an icon of the Holy Passion based on the Gospels (Matthew 27:27-31), also alluding to the Resurrection, and thus its name.
 The title of Christ as the Bridegroom is linked to the troparion “Behold the Bridegroom is coming”, and it refers not to the Passion, but rather to the triumphantly Resurrected Christ and final Judge of the Universe.